rdagumampan/yuniql-web/content/docs/how-yuniql-works.md

 +++
 title = "How Yuniql Works"
-description = "yuniql is data platform devops tool.
-Understand the design principles and internals here." bref = "yuniql is data platform devops tool.
+description = "Understand the design principles, ways of working and internals of yuniql." bref = "yuniql is data platform devops tool.
 Schema versioning and database migration is one of its core capabilities.
 Understand its internals here." weight = 10 draft = false